codebar/tutorials/js/lesson4/tutorial.md

 ##Exercise 1 - Retrieve GitHub user information

-Well build a small application that gives us back information about a GitHub user - we want to show their username, information and their picture.
-[Download](https://gist.github.com/despo/7af30cfe957f3cfc2a9f/download) the exercise files or clone them directly from Github `git clone https://gist.github.com/despo/7af30cfe957f3cfc2a9f`
+We'll build a small application that gives us back information about a GitHub user - we want to show their username, information and their picture.
+[Download](https://gist.github.com/deniseyu/d1bc03b8091153b4b1a7/download) the exercise files or clone them directly from Github `https://gist.github.com/deniseyu/d1bc03b8091153b4b1a7`

 GitHub offers an API where you can request information for a given username.
 The verb to use is GET, and the url is `https://api.github.com/users/<username>`.
 For codebar, this would be: `https://api.github.com/users/codebar`.
 Again, to request this you can use curl: